Chloë Grace Moretz: Personal life

-Moretz resides in Studio City, Los Angeles.
-Her brother Brandon serves as her business manager; her brother Trevor has been her acting coach since 2010, and accompanied her on trips and press dates when her parents were unable to attend.
+In March 2016 it was reported that the then-19-year-old Moretz had purchased her first home, a $3.4 million Spanish estate in Studio City, Los Angeles.
+Her brother Brandon serves as her business manager, and her brother Trevor has been her acting coach since 2010, often accompanying her on trips and press events when their parents were unavailable.
+Moretz is also an avid fan of the New York Islanders, a team in the National Hockey League (NHL).